 I figured I would finally gather all my publications (you know, outside of my normal blog posts) in one place for easy access.
-Anything published will be under the name Kristin Wagner in a search.
+Quite a few essays published will be under the name Kristin Wagner in a search.
 But you don’t have to do that, because here they are!

 Bedtime at The Manifest-Station 6/7/2017